RoelofRuis/gptray/README.md

 # GPT-RAY

+An experiment to learn how to best interact with this amazing new tool.

+### Introduction

 Although I have a solid 10 years programming experience, I have no prior knowledge of light transport and rendering software.

 So I thought why not let ChatGPT help me write a raytracer.